What are the Most Common Business Tax Return Errors?

 The Most Important Mistake to Avoid

-Missing the due date for your business tax return is the most important mistake to avoid, because fines and penalties begin on this date.
+Missing the due date for your business tax return is the most important mistake to avoid because fines and penalties begin on this date.
 Not all business tax returns are due on April 15. in fact there are several due dates for different types of business tax returns.
 And due dates change every year.
 This article gives you the most up-to-date business tax due dates.

 Sole proprietor and single-member LLC returns on Schedule C are due on the same day as the personal tax return due date - April 15.

 Partnership and multiple-member LLC tax returns are due on March 15.